itiligent/Easy-OpenWRT-Builder/README.md

 4. Update to this new build

 ## 🌐 Sysupgrades with x86
-   -  OpenWRT Image Builder for x86 **does not support sysupgrade**.
-   -  Instead, for x86 upgrades simply overwrite your virtual machine disk with a newly built vdisk image.
+   -  **OpenWRT 23.x and below**: If resizing partitions, attended sysupgrade returns the default partition schema - which will likely be a bad thing!
+Instead, for x86 upgrades you must recreate a new image and re-flash.
+   - **OpenWRT Version 24.x onwards**: Supports attended sysupgrade with a resized root partitions up to 1024mb (with a few extra config settings).

 ---

 ## ⚠️ WARNING: Resize of OpenWRT partitions on flash memory devices
+- **For bold OpenWRT experts only**:

-- **Parition resize should only be used with x86 builds**.
+    - Parition resize should only be used with x86 builds.
+(The script needs to be manually edited to allow this)
+    - Make sure you know what you are doing (you edit or run this script at your own risk).
     - Resize of firmware paritions on router hardware flash memory **will 99.99999% brick your device!!**

-- **For OpenWRT experts only**:
-    - Make sure you know what you are doing (you alter this script's protections and flash at your own risk).
     - Have a plan to unbrick before proceeding.
-    - Understand you will no longer be able to use attended sysupgrade:
-      - Attended sysupgrade returns the default partition schema (which may likely be a bad thing).
-      - You must manually create all future upgrade images with the same resized partition schema via this script.